GatherSpot/prd/template/10-timeline.md

 **Milestone 3** Features development continued

-- Design payment flow with proper UI to prepare payment integration (UI designer + front-end developper)
+- Design payment flow with proper UI to prepare payment integration (UI designer + front-end developper).
-- Use PayPal SDKs or API endpoints to implement payment processing,
+- Use PayPal SDKs or API endpoints to implement payment processing.
 - Set up a PayPal developer account and create sandbox (test) accounts for simulating transactions without involving real money.
 Also, generate API credentials (Client ID and Secret) for authenticating the app with PayPal's servers.